The Funeral Home and The Medical Examiner

 How do I arrange an affordable cremation if the deceased is at the county morgue?

 Liaising with the Medical Examiner and collecting the deceased from the morgue is a routine procedure for a funeral home or cremation company.
-Therefore, in many counties, the price charged for a direct cremation from the Medical Examiner can be kept low.
+Therefore, the price charged for a direct cremation from the Medical Examiner can be kept low in many counties.

-The Medical Examiner will not generally refer you to a funeral home as this can be seen as favoring a specific funeral services provider.
-If you do not have a funeral services provider selected, you will need to find one.
+The Medical Examiner will not generally refer you to a funeral home, as this can be seen as favoring a specific funeral services provider.
+If you do not have a funeral services provider selected, you must find one.
 This can often be determined by what type of funeral services you require and your funds.

 Cremation is far cheaper than a traditional burial, although a simple direct burial can be carried out inexpensively.